Mirror, Mirror on the wall…25/04/2019

 - Years of experience

 Then – pick up the phone – old school style – and speak to the person.
-Get a sense for their personality, their work ethics, their loyalty and their passion.
-A text message, whatsapp or e-mail will not give you the chance to find that out.
+Get a sense of their personality, work ethics, loyalty, and passion.
+A text message, WhatsApp or e-mail will not give you a chance to find that out.
 Find out if you can trust this person in your personal space.

 Ask them for recommendations for other service providers.
-Most makeup artists who’s been in the industry for quite some time will have worked with excellent peers.
-When there is an already established relationship between your service providers it makes for a wonderful atmosphere in your bridal room on the day of your wedding.
+Most makeup artists who’ve been in the industry for quite some time will have worked with excellent peers.
+An already-established relationship between your service providers makes for a wonderful atmosphere in your bridal room on the day of your wedding.
 Leaving you with the most important task of the day, soaking up memories and looking spectacular.

-Telling the story of your wedding day is never just about the makeup.
-Us creative folks just love it when everything come together… it’s about the vision of creating beautiful work and you are the subject of our creative genius.
-I know when I work with certain photographers and videographers that they will ensure the quality of my work.
-By association we strive for nothing other than excellence.
-For us, our brides are visions in white, waiting to be transformed in whatever her heart desires.
+Telling the story of your wedding day is never just about makeup.
+We creative folks just love it when everything comes together… it’s about the vision of creating beautiful work, and you are the subject of our creative genius.
+I know when I work with certain photographers and videographers that, they will ensure the quality of my work.
+By association, we strive for nothing other than excellence.
+For us, our brides are visions in white, waiting to be transformed into whatever their heart desires.

 Find those people who share your core values.
-For whom respect, consideration, time, quality and value still counts for so much.
-Find the artists for whom it’s not about making a buck but who does it for the joy and passion of creating their most beautiful work – on You.
+Respect, consideration, time, quality, and value still count for so much.
+Find the artists for whom it’s not about only making a buck but who do it for the joy and passion of creating their most beautiful work – on You.